What is stress?

 • Personal coaching: for personal issues (crises, reorientation, overload, lack of self-confidence)

-• Training on the job: When knowledge transfer (e.g. with a young manager or with work organization) is also required
+• Training on the job: If knowledge transfer is also required (e.g. for a young manager or for work organization)

 • Individual seminars: for groups in companies (self- and stress management, resilience, mindfulness, self-leadership)“

-Melisa Y. and Sophia B.: “Which of these offers is used most often?
+Melisa Y. and Sophia B.: „Which of these services is used most frequently?

-Renate Freisler: “Business and personal coaching with personality analyses”
+Renate Freisler: „Business and personal coaching with personality analysis“

-Melisa Y. and Sophia B.: "What is your favorite way to work?
-What are your favorite methods to work with?”
+Melisa Y. and Sophia B.: „How do you prefer to work?
+Which methods do you prefer to work with?“

 Renate Freisler: „With a mix of methods: imagination, visualization, systemic in space, mindfulness, positive psychology, change of perspective, timeline work“

-Melisa Y. and Sophia B.: "Are there different institutions for different problems or different cases?"
+Melisa Y. and Sophia B.: „Are there different facilities for different problems or different cases?“

-Renate Freisler: “What is meant by 'facilities'?
-At Burn out or depression, there are psychosomatic clinics - inpatient or day clinics.
-As a coach, I work with healthy people.”
+Renate Freisler: „What is meant by ‚facilities‘?
+With Burn-out or depression, for example, there are psychosomatic clinics - inpatient or day clinics.
+As a coach, I work with healthy people.“

-Melisa Y. and Sophia B.: "Can you control or prevent stress?"
+Melisa Y. and Sophia B.: „Can stress be controlled or prevented?“

-Renate Freisler: "Become aware of your personal stress patterns, be aware of your resources, strengths and action strategies, lots of exercise, healthy nutrition, relaxation, e.g. B. Yoga, mindfulness, breathing exercises, develop constructive thought patterns, work through personal injuries and negative emotional experiences from the past.
+Renate Freisler: „Be aware of your personal stress patterns, be aware of your resources, strengths and strategies for action, get plenty of exercise, eat healthily, relax, e.g. yoga, mindfulness, breathing exercises, develop constructive thought patterns, deal with personal injuries and negative emotional experiences from the past.“

-Melisa Y. and Sophia B.: "How does stress affect everyday life/ professional life?"
+Melisa Y. and Sophia B.: „How does stress affect everyday life/work life?“

-Renate Freisler: “Positive stress and a certain amount of tension balanced with relaxation strengthens us.
-In this respect, stress is not inherently negative.
-In a healthy measure, it makes us efficient.
+Renate Freisler: „Positive stress and a certain amount of tension in balance with relaxation strengthens us.
+In this respect, stress is not fundamentally negative.
+To a healthy extent, it makes us productive.

-Negative stress over a long period of time reduces our performance, makes us ill in the long term and changes internal physical processes.
-The WHO has declared stress one of the greatest dangers of the 21st century.”
+Negative stress over a long period of time reduces our performance, makes us ill in the long term and changes our internal physical processes.
+The WHO has declared stress to be one of the greatest dangers of the 21st century.“

-Melisa Y. and Sophia B.: "Where is stress useful, where does it bother?"
+Melisa Y. and Sophia B.: „Where is stress useful, where does it get in the way?“

-Renate Freisler: "Useful: In case of acute danger.
-Stress is our natural response to danger and is our survival strategy.
-Energy is released in the body that allows us to flee or attack.
-Without this function we would no longer exist.
-Disruptive: When it becomes too much or not really dangerous and we need our prefrontal cortex (e.g. during an exam).”
+Renate Freisler: „Useful: in acute danger.
+Stress is our natural reaction to danger and is therefore our survival strategy.
+Energy is released in the body that enables us to flee or attack.
+Without this function, we would no longer exist.
+Disruptive: When it becomes too much or there is no real threat of danger and we need our prefrontal cortex (e.g. during an exam).“

 Melisa Y. and Sophia B.: „What if your treatment doesn't work?“

-Renate Freisler: “My work is not a treatment.
+Renate Freisler: „My work is not a treatment.
 Coaching is process-oriented support for people.
 As a coach, I am responsible for the process.
-The client is responsible for the content and implementation.
-He works out his solution – with my support for the process.”
+The client is responsible for the content and the implementation.
+They work out their own solution - with my support for the process.“

 Melisa Y. and Sophia B.: „Do some clients give you feedback later?“

-Renate Freisler: "Yes, I get feedback more often, mostly in the form of emails."
+Renate Freisler: „Yes, I often receive feedback in the form of emails.“

 Melisa Y. and Sophia B.: „Who would you recommend to come to you?“